ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 7. IBM Cloud VPC VSI: a virtual server instance for running custom workloads on IBM Cloud
 8. IBM Cloud Development Pipelines: a continuous integration/continuous delivery (CI/CD) toolchain for automating software development workflows
 9. Code Engine as-a-Service: a cloud-based service that enables rapid application development and deployment using containerized applications
-10. Maximo Visual Inspection as-a-Service: an AI-powered inspection solution for detecting defects in images and videos
+10. Maximo Visual Inspection: an AI-powered inspection solution for detecting defects in images and videos